Distortion in the finite determination result for embeddings of locally finite metric spaces into Banach spaces: Proof of Theorem

 \section{Proof of Theorem \ref{T:BL08Impr}}

 \begin{proof} To prove Theorem \ref{T:BL08Impr} it suffices to show that, given an $\ep>0$, every locally finite metric space admits a bilipschitz embedding into $X$ with distortion $\le (4+\ep)$.

-To fulfil this aim, we are going to construct inside $X$ a subspace which is close to $\left(\oplus_{n=1}^\infty\ell_\infty^n\right)$, where the direct sum is not an $\ell_p$-sum, but just a finite dimensional decomposition with small decomposition constant.
-The existence of such sum will be derived from the Maurey-Pisier theorem \cite{MP76} (see also \cite[Theorems~2.55~and~2.56]{Ost13}) by the line of reasoning which goes back to Mazur, see \cite[p.~4]{LT77}.
+As in \cite{BL08}, we use the existence inside $X$ of a subspace which is close to $\left(\oplus_{n=1}^\infty\ell_\infty^n\right)$, where the direct sum is not an $\ell_p$-sum, but just a finite-dimensional decomposition with small decomposition constant.
+The existence of such a sum is derived from the Maurey-Pisier theorem \cite{MP76} (see also \cite[Theorems~2.55~and~2.56]{Ost13}) by the line of reasoning which goes back to Mazur, see \cite[p.~4]{LT77}.

 Since our argument is a modification of the one contained in \cite{LT77}, the needed details of the construction used there are presented below for the reader's convenience.